 In the US, copyright laws grant authors and creators of original work the exclusive right to control how the work is used, including the right to copy, produce, distribute, sell, and adapt their work.
 For the fan fiction writer, that last right is the chief concern.
 If the author has the exclusive right to create adaptations and derivative works based on their original content, then a fan fiction story based on elements from that same original content most likely is a derivative work, too, and infringes the author’s exclusive right.

 Still, fan fiction thrives even though technically it is copyright infringement because the author chooses to allow it.
-Creators of original content have always been divided on the how to handle fan fiction.
-Responses have ranged from indifference, appreciation, and encouragement, to flat-out opposition.
+Creators of original content have always been divided on how to handle fan fiction.
+Responses have ranged from indifference, appreciation and encouragement, to flat-out opposition.
 Authors like Neil Gaiman have no objection to fan fiction as long as people are not commercially exploiting his characters.
-Stephanie Meyer’s approves of fan fiction, and has a list of fan fiction sites on her website.
+Stephanie Meyer approves of fan fiction and has a list of fan fiction sites on her website.
 Other authors embrace fan fiction but with limitations.
 J.K.
 Rowling and George Lucas both will not tolerate pornographic fan fiction about their characters.
 While other authors like Orson Scott Card and Anne Rice, who once opposed fan fiction entirely, have softened that stance over time to now tolerate it.

 If you are an author with dedicated fans writing their own fictional stories about your characters, you basically have three options.

-- Encourage your fans to write fan fiction for increased exposure of the underlying work.
+- Encourage your fans to write fan fiction for increased exposure to the underlying work.
 This could boost sales, build momentum behind the creative work, and allow the author to connect with her fans.

 - Tolerate it but make your exceptions known, like no fan fiction that portrays characters in lewd or offensive stories.
 If you find such examples, ask the fan fiction writer to honor your request and remove the fan fiction story from the website where you found it.

-- Exercise your right to squelch the fan fiction and maintain full control of your creative work.
+- Exercise your right to squelch fan fiction and maintain full control of your creative work.
 But beware—suing fans may alienate them, a high price to pay when fan fiction rarely reduces the value or commercial interest in the original content.